My Friendsgiving cocktail recipe

 We are not huge proponents of a keto diet but we know some of our followers have found weight loss success with this way of eating.
 So for our keto family, we want to assure you that this cocktail is a keto drink recipe and for a very interesting reason.

 Most base spirits like vodka, rum, tequila or gin are virtually carb-free and keto friendly alcohol.
-What you have to watch for on a keto diet–or any diet–is the sugars added to the drink.
-Either the spirit itself comes blended with fruit juice or cane sugar.
+What you have to watch for on a keto diet – or any diet – is the sugars added to the mixed drinks.
+Either the low carb alcohol itself comes blended with fruit juice or cane sugar.
 Or you mix it into a cocktail recipe that’s heavy on sweeteners, as are many popular cocktails.

-However this drink is delicate and only lightly sweetened.
+However this low carb drink is delicate and only lightly sweetened.
 Its primary flavor comes from a very special, blended vodka.

 Using Ketal One Botanical Cucumber and Mint

-Called the Mystically Mint, this cocktail is not one of my invention.
+Called the Mystically Mint, this cocktail is not one I created.
 It was sent to me as an introduction to Ketel One Botanical.
 The vodka is a departure from traditionally flavored clear spirits.
 For Ketel’s version, the base vodka is infused with natural botanicals after distillation.
 Yes, in essence, it’s still a vodka infused with other flavors but one with no artificial flavors or added sugars.
 In other words, it’s flavored but still zero carb.